 - House of Earth and Blood

 - The Invisible Life of Addie Larue

-- The Chronicles of Narnia (6 books) – I did manage to re-read the first book in the series in 2021.
+- The Chronicles of Narnia (5 books) – I did manage to re-read the second book in the series in 2022.

 - Pride and Prejudice

-7) In 2022, I want to read more Nonfiction.
+7) I say this every year, but in 2023, I want to read more Nonfiction.
 Most years I only read maybe 1 or 2 nonfiction books.
-As with the re-reads, this year I’m setting a personal goal of 1 nonfiction book a month.
+I’m setting a personal goal of 1 nonfiction book every two months.
 Here’s a list of some of the titles I’m hoping to read:

 - What Unites Us by Dan Rather

 - The Light We Carry by Michelle Obama

 - We Should All Be Feminists by Chimamanda Ngozi Adichie

 - Code Girls: The Untold Story of the American Women Code Breakers Who Helped Win WWII by Liza Mundy